NikoMix/BotFramework-Training/04-LUIS.md

 ## Add Utterances

 Lets go to our LUIS App page and select **Intents** from the left menu.
 Now click the intent that you previously created so that we can add utterances to it.

 In the box that says *Type a new utterance & press Enter*, we can enter a new utterance.

 For example lets enter *I have an idea* and then press enter.
 Now you will see that this utterance has been added to the list.

 For example lets enter *why dont we have more holiday* and then press enter.
 You will also see this in the list below.
 As you can see the part after *why dont* is an idea.
 So we can basically assign the words that come after the *why dont* to the **Idea** entity.
-We do this by clicking the first and last letter of the part of the sentect that we want to connect to the Entity.
+We do this by clicking the first and last letter of the part of the sentence that we want to connect to the Entity.
 Once you have this part in the brackets there will be a hover menu asking you which Entity you want to select.
 From this hover menu lets select the **Idea** entity.

 Dont forget to click the **Save** button after creating the utterances.